Journey to Mythical Tawang

 Tawang challenges your imagination.
 Much like its physical peaks and valleys, the ebb and flow of Tawang’s history have shaped it as a seat of Tibetan Buddhism.

-colours of the region’s beauty.
+Slip between the indoor and outdoor worlds of Arunachal Pradesh.
+Surrender yourself to the everyday contours of the Monpa community ’s food, language and brews, especially a glass of chaang.
+Excite your palate with the flavours and colours of the region’s beauty.
 Tawang is not a destination – it puts you in perpetual motion.
 We meander between the white frostiness of the Sela Pass, the sheep-inhabited Sangti Valley and Shergaon, where hidden waterfalls meet the exciting mundaneness of local life.
 Even as we loiter in the annals of nature and history, your feet remain firmly in the present – and on the winding street.

 Visit the UNESCO listed Dirang Dzong with its distinct architectural legacy.